Gallery of OUR GUILD’S ACIVITIES, MEETINGS AND EVENTS

 (Above and below) More of the woodwork on display at the Kapiti Arts and Crafts Society Gallery on Matai Road, Raumati.

-August 10th Guild meeting
+Meeting – August 10th

 The topic for the afternoon was tool sharpening.
 First some videos, then out to the workshop for hands-on practice